ReubenJPitts/treesearch/readme.md

 We get the same answer: the function understands that other topological coordinates, such as AuxP *apur*, are not its sisters.
 This function even returns the right answer with multiple layers of coordination embedded within each other.

-Finally, suppose we want to get the children of *atolero*, which means its own specific arguments and satellites, but also those it shares with its sibling *-* (but not those belonging exclusively to its sibling.
+Finally, suppose we want to get the children of *atolero*, which means its own specific arguments and satellites, but also those it shares with its sibling (but not those belonging exclusively to its sibling).
 This gives:

 ~~~
 t = data.smart_children(418510)